Mushymato/HaveMoreKids/author-guide.md

 1. Set `SpouseWantsChildren` on your Spouse NPC's `Data/Characters` to `"FALSE"`, to block the vanilla nightly pregnancy question event.
 2. Use trigger action `mushymato.HaveMoreKids_SetChildBirth` to queue a birth event.

-This trigger action does not require unique child, though of course the childId argument does nothing in that case.

 ### Trigger Action mushymato.HaveMoreKids_SetChildBirth \<daysUntilBirth\> [childId] [spouse]

 - `daysUntilBirth`: Required argument, number of days until child birth happens.
 Setting 0 here means it happens tonight.
 - `childId`: Optional specific unique child, ignored if the child does not exist or had already been taken.
 - `spouse`: Optional specific spouse, only do the action if the spouse matches.

+Having a child this way skips the max child count checks entirely, but it does check that all existing child is age 3 and up.

+This trigger action does not require unique child, though of course the childId argument does nothing in that case.